jabranham/SocialScienceLinuxConfig/README.md

 # Step 0: Install Ubuntu
 This is not meant as a manual to help you install Ubuntu.
-However, You can install Ubuntu on pretty much any computer.
+However, you can install Ubuntu on pretty much any computer.
 I use the 6-month rolling releases instead of the LTS.
 You can get more information about how to install Ubuntu from
 [Ubuntu's website](http://www.ubuntu.com/).
 A quick Google search will